skvillamin/league-predictions/README.md

 Although every role plays an integral part in a game's success, the overall deciding factor is the ability of the high-damage output heroes to out-damage the opponents.
 With differing opinions on the star of the team, fellow League of Legends players may be interested in putting a conclusion to this community debate.

 The columns that help us answer, **"Which role carries more often: Mid or ADC?"** are: `position`, `kills`, `total damage dealt`, `result`, and `first blood kill`.
 As doing as much damage is important for these roles, these columns showed us: Based on the game result, who ended up doing the most amount of damage.
-After cleaning the data,
+After cleaning the data, we narrowed it to 12 columns and 144804 rows that will be needed for both our analysis and predictive modeling.

 ### Analysis Column Descriptions